Current Season Concerts

 St James’s Church Norton

-Image of NativityThe Choir is pleased to be able to present our popular Come and Sing Messiah in St James’s Church, Norton once again.
+Image of NativityDecember brings a chance for you to “have a go” – our popular Come and Sing Messiah in St James’s Church, Norton.
 President George Nicholson will conduct and Music Director Philip Collin will play the organ.

 This is always a fun evening for lovers of Messiah, with mulled wine and mince pies available in the interval, so come along and sing your hearts out!